iamsubingyawali/linusman/README.md

 One is Archive management section where you can set up archives and automate backups of your files and folders using cron jobs.

 Another section is user management section which can be used to manage users and groups in the system.
-User and groups management include adding, deleting, renaming, changing permissions and many more.
+User and groups management includes adding, deleting, renaming, changing permissions and many more.

 A detailed user guide is available within the script file at the beginning of the script.
 Go through it if something seems confusing.

 ## Dependencies

 The script depends on some linux packages which you need to install before you run the script.
-Use your package manager to install the following packages:
+Use your system package manager to install the following packages:

 1. zenity
 2. bc (Basic Calculator)